Guelph Hydro Clears a Path to Sustainability!

 So what’s in this for you?

-Since this particular report outlines Guelph Hydro’s efforts to balance its environmental stewardship, social responsibility and economic success to benefit ALL stakeholders, there are all sorts of opportunities here to discover unique challenges, beneficial lessons, and innovative solutions for other businesses and municipalities.
-This report can also foster greater public understanding and stimulate future considerations of the enormous impact that can be made at the community and municipal level in terms of assuring sustainable energy practices.
+Since this report outlines Guelph Hydro’s efforts to balance its environmental stewardship, social responsibility and economic success to benefit ALL stakeholders, there are all sorts of opportunities here to discover unique challenges, beneficial lessons, and innovative solutions for other businesses and municipalities.
+This report can also foster greater public understanding and stimulate future considerations and conversations around the enormous impact that can be made at the community and municipal level – in terms of assuring sustainable energy practices.

 So feel free to post your concerns and questions below, and share your resulting thoughts, because the people behind this report are eager to see where all this can go!